 a.
-Design and construction: The location, construction and removal of all temporary channel crossings must be reviewed by CHERT, NMFS and CDFW for conformance with these guidelines and described in the CHERT recommendation.
-Crossings will be designed and installed to minimize turbidity, biological impacts and geomorphic impacts from bridge construction, bridge use and bridge removal.
+Design and construction: The location, construction and removal of all temporary channel crossings must be reviewed by CHERT for conformance with these guidelines and described in the CHERT recommendation.
+Crossings will be designed and installed to minimize turbidity and geomorphic impacts from bridge construction, bridge use and bridge removal.
 Factors to consider include habitat quality, channel width, length of available bridges, required bridge width, water depth and velocity, amount of fine sediment in the native gravel and the availability of washed rock.

-• Main channels must be spanned to the maximum length practicable using either a flatcar or bridge span.
-Filling of secondary channels or tributaries not authorized.
-Appropriate culverts may be approved for use in secondary channels on a case-by-case basis.

-• Heavy equipment passes across the wetted channel during temporary channel crossing construction and removal will be kept to an absolute minimum and described in the CHERT recommendation.
-Heavy equipment passes shall be limited to two passes per bridge construction and two passes per removal.

-• Native gravel can be used for bridge approaches and abutments if the bridge will completely span the wetted channel, and the abutment materials are removed and regraded onto approved sites upon bridge removal.

-• Use of brow logs, concrete blocks, concrete K-rails or other suitable materials shall be used in abutments to minimize the amount of sediment required for abutments or approach ramps.

-• If encroachment into the low flow channel is necessary to span the wetted channel, then approach ramps shall be constructed using techniques that will reduce the input of fine sediment into the channel.
+- Main channels must be spanned to the maximum length practicable using either a flatcar or bridge span.
+Appropriate culverts may be approved for use in secondary channels on a case-by-case basis. - Heavy equipment passes across the wetted channel during temporary channel crossing construction and removal will be kept to an absolute minimum and described in the CHERT recommendation.
+Heavy equipment passes shall be limited to two passes per bridge construction and two passes per removal. - Native gravel can be used for bridge approaches and abutments if the bridge will completely span the wetted channel, and the abutment materials are removed and regraded onto approved sites upon bridge removal. - Use of brow logs, concrete blocks, concrete K-rails or other suitable materials shall be used in abutments to minimize the amount of sediment required for abutments or approach ramps. - If encroachment into the low flow channel is necessary to span the wetted channel, then approach ramps shall be constructed using techniques that will reduce the input of fine sediment into the channel.
 These techniques could include a base of washed rock or cobbles on the access side of the stream.
 The base shall extend from the bed of the stream to six inches above the water surface at construction time.
 This base can be topped with native gravel.
 Alternatively, if washed rock is not readily available, native gravel used in wetted approaches and abutments may be lined with filter fabric and surrounded with K-rails.
-Other methods that would provide equal or superior protection from turbidity impacts may be suggested by the operator and presented for review and recommendation by CHERT, CDFW and NMFS.
-Other methods may be approved if they meet the objective of minimizing sediment delivery to the low-flow channel.

-• Upon bridge and or secondary channel crossings removal, the original channel configuration shall be restored to the fullest extent feasible prior to seasonal high flow inundation.
+Other methods that would provide equal or superior protection from turbidity impacts may be suggested by the operator and presented for review and recommendation by CHERT and NMFS.
+Other methods may be approved if they meet the objective of minimizing sediment delivery to the low-flow channel. - Upon bridge removal, the original channel configuration shall be restored to the fullest extent feasible. - b.

-b.
 Timing: Temporary crossings shall be placed after June 30 only.
-All crossings and associated fills must be removed after excavation ceases, but prior to October 1.
+All crossings and associated fills must be removed after excavation ceases, but before October.
 The Corps shall provide NMFS a copy of any request for a time extension for bridge construction or removal for its review before the time extension may be authorized by the Corps, due to the sensitivity of working directly within the wetted channel.
-It is not expected that extensions will be granted if California Coastal Chinook (CC Chinook) salmon adults have entered the extraction reach.
+It is not expected that extensions will be granted if California Coastal Chinook (CC Chinook) salmon adults have entered the extraction reach. - c.

-c.
 Location: Bridge locations shall avoid known spawning areas.
 The middle of riffles may provide the best location for temporary crossings since the bridge may be able to span the entire wetted channel.
 Where bridges are not able to span the entire wetted channel, the crossing location shall be determined on a site-specific basis.
 The proposed location, and rationale used to determine how the crossing location minimizes effects to salmonids, shall be included in the CHERT recommendation.
 Haul roads shall follow the shortest route possible while avoiding sensitive areas such as riparian vegetation.
 If excessive compaction is identified, the roads shall be scarified after extraction is complete.